 While my undergraduate degree is in History, it was part of a Pre-Law program, so I should be able to explain this whole mess.
 In short, Robert, the current 6th Earl of Grantham, married Cora for her money to keep Downton afloat.
 Don’t worry that have been happy ever since.
 In a clever move, his father (the 5th Earl) wanted to ensure that her money would not be able to be detached from the beloved Downton Estate, so created the entail to bind the two.
 For more information check out Promatica’s blog which goes into much more depth.
 Property law is one of the less exciting law classes so an appropriate title: Downton Abbey Fans – Welcome to the MOST Boring Law School Class

 The details of the entail were not unknown to the Crawleys.
-Should Cora have given birth to a male child, all would have been swell as he would have been the heir.
-Alas, women don’t count when it comes to the laws of inheritance in those days.
+Should Cora have given birth to a male child, all would have been swell as the child would have been the heir.
+Alas, women didn’t count when it comes to the laws of inheritance in those days.
 As you can see, the couple have 3 lovely daughters.
 As a back up, Mary was engaged to cousin Patrick in case something better didn’t come along.
 As commoners, we are somehow comforted in knowing that the rich have troubles too.
 What it comes down to is this.
 Change does not come easily to many, and the unknown heir is seen as a threat.
 The story line is a great analogy for all the changes that was to occur in this period of history.

-The food of Downton Abbey
+The Food of Downton Abbey

 There are many reasons to love Downton: the costumes, the opulence, the formality, specific characters.
 The Dowager Countess is a favorite, and if you tweet, you will love @theladygrantham who lives in Yorkshire and who stays very much in character.